gtomitsuka/simple-handlebars/README.md

 `extension` - the file extension you're using.
 Usually `.hbs` or `.handlebars`.
 By default uses `.hbs`.
 This property is ignored if you send an array to `partials`

 `handlebars` - if you need a different Handlebars implementation.
-By default uses [npm install handlebars](http://npmjs.com/package/handlebars)
+By default uses [handlebars](http://npmjs.com/package/handlebars)

 `caches` - By default, simple-handlebars only pre-compiles/caches if process.env.PRODUCTION is true.